10% off for first time customers! Use code “daytrypfirst” at checkout.

 Another major difference between semaglutide and phentermine is how they are approved to be used:

-- Semaglutide: Semaglutide is a newer medication in the weight loss field.
+• Semaglutide: Semaglutide is a newer medication in the weight loss field.
 The FDA approved semaglutide 2.4 mg (brand name Wegovy) in June 2021 as a treatment for chronic weight management in obese or overweight adults.
 This was headline news, as it was the first weight-loss drug approved since 2014 and offered significantly higher efficacy.
 The FDA approval explicitly supports long-term use: semaglutide is indicated for chronic weight management, meaning it can be used indefinitely (similar to how blood pressure or diabetes medications are used long-term).
 Semaglutide is taken as a once-weekly injection for weight loss (or a daily pill in its lower-dose diabetes form, though the injectable form is standard for obesity).
 Before approval for obesity, semaglutide had been used for diabetes (Ozempic) since 2017, so it came with a strong track record for safety and effectiveness in that realm.
 Today, semaglutide (Wegovy) is recognized as a foundational therapy for patients with obesity, and medical guidelines endorse its use alongside lifestyle changes for those who qualify.

-- Phentermine: Phentermine has a much longer history.
+• Phentermine: Phentermine has a much longer history.
 It was first introduced in the late 1950s and received FDA approval in 1959 for short-term obesity treatment.
 Notably, the FDA approves phentermine only for short-term use, which is generally interpreted as up to 12 weeks (3 months) of therapy.
 This is actually written in its prescribing information.
 The reason is that phentermine’s safety and effectiveness beyond 12 weeks hadn’t been established in the original studies, and regulators were (and are) wary of long-term stimulant use for weight loss.
-In practice, some healthcare providers do prescribe phentermine for longer durations off-label, especially by using intermittent dosing (e.g. taking breaks or using it only on certain days) to mitigate tolerance.
+In practice, some healthcare providers do prescribe phentermine for longer durations off-label, especially by using intermittent dosing (e.g., taking breaks or using it only on certain days) to mitigate tolerance.
 However, this is not officially sanctioned.
 Importantly, there is also a combination drug called Phentermine/Topiramate (Qsymia®) that the FDA approved in 2012 for long-term weight management.
 Qsymia contains a low dose of phentermine plus an anti-seizure medication, and it can be used chronically.
 But phentermine alone remains labeled as a short-term aid.
 It’s also classified as a controlled substance (Schedule IV), which means prescriptions may have more stringent limitations and cannot be simply refilled indefinitely without review.

 What does this mean for you?
 Essentially, semaglutide is meant to be a long-term solution, treating obesity as a chronic condition, whereas phentermine is more of a short-term kick-start.
 If you have a significant amount of weight to lose or you’re focused on sustained, long-term weight management, semaglutide aligns with that goal by design.
-Phentermine might be used for a quick jumpstart (for example, a 8-12 week period to get some initial weight off before transitioning to something else), but it’s not intended as a maintenance therapy.
+Phentermine might be used for a quick jumpstart (for example, an 8-12 week period to get some initial weight off before transitioning to something else), but it’s not intended as a maintenance therapy.
 Indeed, weight often creeps back once phentermine is stopped if no other measures are in place – one reason why newer medications like semaglutide are so valuable for ongoing appetite control.

 Regulatory note: By being indicated for chronic use, semaglutide’s cost can sometimes be covered by insurance for those who meet criteria, whereas phentermine (being generic) is inexpensive but often not covered or only covered for a few fills.
 Many patients are turning to telehealth clinics and specialty pharmacies to obtain semaglutide conveniently.
 For instance, Daytryp RX offers a medically supervised Semaglutide Weight Loss Program (with compounding options) that allows patients to access semaglutide safely and affordably outside of traditional insurance restrictions.
 (More on that in the conclusion and how you can get started with Daytryp’s program.)